 Nadia was born and raised in Cape Town.
 She graduated from the University of Cape Town with a BSc in Occupational Therapy in 1984 and worked extensively with children in hospital, school and private practice settings.
-She holds a Masters in Creative Writing from the University of Cape Town and a PhD in Historical and Heritage Studies from the University of Pretoria.
+She holds a Masters in Creative Writing from the University of Cape Town and a PhD in History from the University of Pretoria.
 Her writing focuses on the afterlives of slavery and apartheid.

 Books have always been a large part of my life.
 I was raised with the mantra that they (the apartheid government) could take everything away from us, but not the knowledge we had in our heads.
 I also had a grandfather who was determined that I would be the first person in the family to attend university.